apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 ## Upgrade a cluster

 Specify an appversion by using the option `--app-version` and upgrade the cluster to this version.
-For more options information, see [kbcli cluster upgrade](../cli/kbcli_cluster_upgrade.md).
+For more options information, see [`kbcli cluster upgrade`](../cli/kbcli_cluster_upgrade.md).

 ```
 kbcli cluster upgrade NAME --app-version=<AppVersionName>